ivy-llc/ivy/docs/partial_source/contributing/1_the_basics.rst

 Sometimes, you might want to try any make substantial improvements that span many files, with the intention of then creating one very large PR at the end in order to merge all of your changes.

-While this is generally an acceptable approach, we discourage this approach for contributions to Ivy.
+While this is generally an acceptable approach when working on software projects, we discourage this approach for contributions to Ivy.

-We adopt a philosophy where small, incremental, frequent commits are **much** more valuable to us and the entire Ivy developer community, than infrequent and very large commits.
+We adopt a philosophy where small, incremental, frequent commits are **much** more valuable to us and the entire Ivy developer community, than infrequent large commits.

 This is for a few reasons:

 #.
 It keeps everyone up to date and on the same page as early as possible.
 #.
-It avoids the case where multiple people waste time fixing the same problem!
+It avoids the case where multiple people waste time fixing the same problem.
 #.
-It enables others to spot mistakes or conflicts in proposed changes much earlier.
+It enables others to spot mistakes or conflicts in propsals much earlier.
 #.
-It also means you avoid having a mountain of conflicts to resolve when you do get around to merging.
+It means you avoid the mountain of conflicts to resolve when you do get around to merging.

-This is one of the reaons why we advocate using on pull-request per issue in the ToDo list issues.
+This is also why we advocate using individual pull-requests per issue in the ToDo list issues.
-This keeps each of the commits very contained and incremental, which is the style we're going for.
+This keeps each of the commits on master very contained and incremental, which is the style we're going for.

-Sometimes, you've already dived very deep into some substantial changes in your fork, and it might be that only some of the problems you were trying to fix are currently fixed.
+Sometimes, you've already dived very deep into some substantial changes in your fork, and it might be that only some of the problems you were trying to fix are actually fixed by your local changes.

 In this hypothetical situation, you should aim to get the working parts merged into master **as soon as possible**.
-Adding subsections of your local changes to git is easy.
+Adding subsections of your local changes with :code:`git` is easy.
 You can add individual files using:

 .. code-block:: none